unumux/willow/README.md

 ---

-### Including in a Project
+### Usage

+There are 2 options for including **Willow** and themes in your project

-- **If you downloaded a minified css file**, you can include the CSS file in your project and reference it in your index.html file.
+1. **If you downloaded a minified css file**, you can include the CSS file in your project and reference it in your index.html file.
 Then as you add **Willow** HTML the components will inherit styling.

-- **If you installed via NPM and are using SCSS** you can include **Willow** and a theme in your project's primary SCSS file like so:
+1. **If you installed via NPM and are using SCSS** you can include **Willow** and a theme in your project's primary SCSS file like so:

 ```SCSS
 // Your project's primary scss file - recommended name _styles.scss